webpack/webpack.js.org/src/content/configuration/output.md

 `boolean = false` `string`

 Option to set the method of loading WebAssembly Modules.
-Methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins.
+Methods included by default are `'fetch'` (web/WebWorker), `'async-node'` (Node.js), but others might be added by plugins.

 The defaults are as following: